ImAshrivastava/Coursera-Wishlist/Coursera Wishlist.md

 ---
 ####  Stanford
 - [ ] Algorithms Specialization
-  - [ ] Divide and Conquer, Sorting and Searching, and Randomized Algorithms
+  - [ ] Divide and Conquer, Sorting and Searching, and Randomized Algorithms :+1:
-  - [ ] Graph Search, Shortest Paths, and Data Structures
+  - [ ] Graph Search, Shortest Paths, and Data Structures :+1:
-  - [ ] Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming
+  - [ ] Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming :+1:
-  - [ ] Shortest Paths Revisited, NP-Complete Problems and What To Do About Them
+  - [ ] Shortest Paths Revisited, NP-Complete Problems and What To Do About Them :+1:
-- [ ] Cryptography I :+1: :white_check_mark:
+- [ ] Cryptography I
 - [ ] Cryptography II
 ---
 ####  Harvard
 - [ ] HarvardX's Computer Science and Mobile Apps Professional Certificate
-  - [ ] CS50's Introduction to Computer Science :+1: :white_check_mark:
+  - [ ] CS50's Introduction to Computer Science
   - [ ] CS50's Mobile App Development with React Native
 ---
 ####  Caltech
-- [ ] The Evolving Universe :+1: :white_check_mark:
+- [ ] The Evolving Universe
-- [ ] The Science of the Solar Systems :+1: :white_check_mark:
+- [ ] The Science of the Solar Systems
 ---
 ####  Imperial College London
 - [ ] Mathematics for Machine Learning Specialization